 Our Classic Yacht Odyssey

-A beautiful, bespoke, 55ft wooden Cacique style yacht built in the Peloponnese in the early 70’s Odyssey can take a maximum of 10 guests and can be hired for a half-day or a full-day trip.
+A beautiful, bespoke, 55ft wooden kaiki style yacht built in the Peloponnese in the early 70’s, Odyssey is a staple part of the Peligoni experience, lending itself to all manners of trips.
+Hosting a maximum of 10 guests, Odyssey can be chartered for a half-day or a full-day trip and includes both a delicious lunch and refreshing beverages.
+Whether a family day out, a romantic proposal or a cruise with friends, Odyssey assures an unforgettable trip.

 Trip To Shipwreck Beach & Blue Caves

 The Shipwreck Trip is a Peligoni staple not to be missed.
-After an early start, guests are whisked away by a privately chartered boat, arriving at the world famous Shipwreck Beach well in advance of the tourist crowds.
-After an hour or so exploring the beach and the shipwreck, the boat then cruises back along the coastline to enter the spectacular Blue Caves.
+Every Wednesday, guests are whisked away by a privately chartered boat, arriving at the bay of the world famous Shipwreck Beach well in advance of the tourist crowds to see one of the most photographed attractions in the world.
+The boat then cruises back along the coastline to enter the spectacular Blue Caves.
 Guests are returned to the club in time for lunch.

 ABOUT THE SHIPWRECK

-Guests can reserve a space on our private trip whilst at the club or through the guest hub.
+Guests can reserve a space on our private trip whilst at the club or via the Guest Hub.

 You could say that Zakynthos is a tale of two places.
 In its south you’ll find a plethora of party-goers, sandy beaches and bustling bars, and in the north, where The Peligoni Club resides, you’ll discover a beautifully untainted way of life.
 With the occasional ring of a goat’s bell, the peaceful ambience up here will make you feel like you’ve time travelled – and you might not want to go home!